sofiyatumanova/FAO-Sofiya-Tumanova/README.md

 ## Features

-- Vessel detection from **drone, Pleiades, and Google Maps imagery**.
+- Vessel detection from **Drone, Pleiades, and Google Maps imagery**.
 - Annotated datasets from the **Caribbean region** (links provided in relevant folders).
 - Pretrained YOLO model weights (`best.pt`) available for download to:
   - Train from scratch.